-A local law is a form of special law "relating to, or designed to operate only in, a specifically indicated part of the State ... or one that purports to operate within classified territory when classification is not permissible or the classification adopted is illegal ...."
-A local law expressly operates within a specific geographic area.
+A local law is a form of special law that relates to or operates within a specific geographic area where such classification otherwise is not permissible.
 An example of a local law is an act providing for the proposed incorporation of a municipality.